FOID card problems: Calumet City woman gets card with wrong picture after yearlong wait

-CHICAGO (WLS) -- There are new complaints about Illinois' firearm ID, or FOID, cards, this time from a woman in Calumet City who said after waiting nearly a nearly a year for her credentials, only to get a card with a stranger's face on it.
+CHICAGO (WLS) -- There are new complaints about Illinois' firearm ID, or FOID, cards, this time from a woman in Calumet City who said after waiting nearly a year for her credentials, only to get a card with a stranger's face on it.

 Koffie Brown said she has no clue who the man in the picture is, and can't get the state to fix the problem.